How To Learn Any Language With An App

 Educational apps are becoming increasingly popular as a supplement, and sometimes as an alternative, to traditional education.
 Why?
 Well, for starters, it’s supremely convenient to learn on a pocket-sized device that you already carry around with you at all times.
 The best apps are also highly intuitive, interactive and adaptive, coaxing you in and getting you hooked on learning.

 But apps, just like textbooks and language lessons, are a medium through which a language can be studied.
 The way you use them will affect how successful you are.
 If you flick nonchalantly through a textbook and don’t dare say a word in your language lessons, you’ll make slow progress.
 The avid reader who repeats each exercise in the textbook and engages the teacher in conversation will power ahead.
 So how do you ensure you get the most out of your app, and what should you consider before clicking install?

-So, just before downloading an app, here’s what you should think about:
+Before downloading an educational app, here’s what you should think about:

-5. Make it social.
 No, I don’t mean posting your progress on Facebook.
 I mean social for real.
-I attribute the speed of progress I made in Italian to the competition/support engendered by Jim, my partner in studytime.
+I attribute the speed of progress I made in Italian to the competition/support engendered by Jim, my partner in study time.
 Find a friend to accompany you.
 Supplement your studies with an evening class.
 Borrow a book.
 Buy a book.
 Book a week away and attend a language school.
 Just don’t forget your phone!

 If I may speak sincerely, the combination of app, language school, Jim, evenings out, and a choice book or two proved extremely potent.
 It’s hard for an Englishman to be so revoltingly saccharine, but I genuinely surprised myself with what was possible that week.
 I walked away with friendships I’d established in Italian.
 It was immensely fulfilling.
 I recommend it.

 I wrote this article entirely on my clever phone in a trendy orange aircraft in the sky.
-Technology is wonderful.
+Technology is wonderful, isn’t it?